Payroll outsourcing is broken: Go hybrid

-Payroll management is one of the most essential business processes, for big and small companies alike, and you need to get it right 100% of the time – or you risk creating a negative employee experience, losing your employees’ trust, or even getting into legal trouble.
+Payroll is one of the most essential business processes, for big and small companies alike.
+Mistakes can cause a negative employee experience, loss of trust and even legal trouble.

 Organisations across the globe are recognising the strategic importance of payroll: According to a Deloitte survey 88% of organisations currently have a payroll strategy in place or plan to develop one in the near future.
 For many, this includes making better use of technology, or finding the right partners.